What is the role of a Project Manager in Scrum Team?

 How do Project Managers compare to the role of a Product Owner?

-The Product Owner is responsible for maximizing return on investment (ROI) of the product by creatively solving the user’s problem while strategically helping business succeed.
+The Product Owner is responsible for maximizing the return on investment (ROI) of the product by creatively solving the user’s problem while strategically helping the business succeed.

 They are responsible for uncovering user needs through experiments and deciding the priorities of features to be built every Sprint.

 Can a Project Manager become a Scrum Master?